-• Retain the door openings in their original locations.

-• New doors should be visually and materially compatible with the historic character of the building.
+- Retain the door openings in their original locations. - New doors should be visually and materially compatible with the historic character of the building. - Prime and paint as required in appropriate colour, based on colour schedule devised by Heritage Consultant.

-5.7 EXTERIOR COLOUR SCHEDULE
+5.8 EXTERIOR COLOUR SCHEDULE